samunemeth/System/README.md

   - [ ] *Look Into:* Creating a custom ISO.
   - [ ] *Set Up:* A configuration for minimal installation.

-## Imperative Parts

-There are some things that are still missing form the declarative configuration:

-**Other Settings**

-  - WiFi Networks
-  - SSH Keys
-  - Seafile Configuration
-  - Account Logins

-*Everything else should be configured declaratively!*

 # Setup